Fawwar, Hebron

-Fawwar (مخيّم الفوّار) is a Palestinian town and refugee camp in the Hebron Governorate, located six kilometers southwest of Hebron in the southern West Bank.
-According to the Palestinian Central Bureau of Statistics, the camp had a population of 6,544 in 2007.
+Fawwar (مخيّم الفوّار) is a Palestinian refugee camp adjacent to the town of Hadab al-Fawwar in the Hebron Governorate, located six kilometers southwest of Hebron in the southern West Bank.
+According to the Palestinian Central Bureau of Statistics, the camp had a population of 7,641 in 2017.

+History

-Fawwar Camp was established in 1949 to accommodate Palestinian refugees from Beersheba and Bayt Jibrin and the surrounding area on 350 dunams of land.
+Fawwar Camp was established in 1949 to accommodate Palestinian refugees displaced by the 1948 Palestinian expulsion and flight from Beersheba and Bayt Jibrin and the surrounding area.
+The camp was established on 350 dunams of land.
 There are two schools in the town: a boys' school and girls' school with roughly 1,050 students each.

 Since the Six-Day War in 1967, Fawwar has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 2,233.